 The stainless steel provides the necessary corrosion resistance and the heavy-duty chain selection allows the conveyor to easily start and stop under full load, a critically important feature when unloading rail or truck cars.
 The process of loading and unloading of bulk material poses variables that may not exist for an in-plant operating condition.
 To ensure the material was not exposed to the open air upon discharge from the railcar, the engineers at Hapman sourced an air-driven interface assembly.
 With the push of a button, operators activate the sleeve and easily attach it to the railcar discharge.
 The interface assembly provides a safe, sealed discharge for material to flow.
-From the railcar the material flows into an 18“ dia. rotary feeder, located in the underground pit below the tracks, which control feeds the ammonium nitrate into the Tubular Drag.
+From the railcar the material flows into an 18“-diameter rotary feeder, located in the underground pit below the tracks, which control feeds the ammonium nitrate into the Tubular Drag.
 The conveyor then elevates the material nearly 83’ and moves it horizontally another 54’.
 The material is discharged onto a belt conveyor for final distribution in the storage building.